 When it finally comes time to get rid of that old hard drive, things aren’t as simple as just tossing it into the trash.
-Not only is this illegal in many places — doing so also contributes to the increasing amount of toxic chemicals being found in landfills.
+Not only is this illegal in many places—doing so also contributes to increasing toxic chemicals in landfills.

-When weighing your options for recycling old electronics, remember that disposing of them is more complicated than it may seem.
+When weighing your electronic recycling options, remember that disposing of them is more complicated than it may seem.

-According to Greenpeace, there are a number of places that e-waste ends up when it’s thrown away:
+According to Greenpeace, e-waste ends up all over the place when it’s thrown away:

 - Landfills.
-More than 4.6 million tons of e-waste ended up in US landfills in 2000.
-This waste has the potential to damage the environment and impact local communities.
+More than 4.6 million tons of e-waste has ended up in U.S. landfills.
+This e-waste can damage the environment and impact local communities.

 - Incinerators.
-A large amount of e-waste is burned every year.
-Burning this waste releases heavy metals into the air, potentially accumulating in the food chain — especially in fish — over time.
+A large amount of e-waste burns every year.
+Burning this electronic waste releases heavy metals into the air, potentially accumulating in the food chain—especially in fish—over time.

 - Other countries.
-Some e-waste that isn’t put in landfills or burned is given to countries with less strict environmental laws than the United States, leading to problems over time.
+Some e-waste isn’t put in landfills or burned.
+Instead, it’s shipped to countries with less-strict environmental laws than the U.S., leading to environmental problems over time.

-E-waste has the potential to be very dangerous and contains a number of toxic substances.
+E-waste carries dangerous potential and contains a number of toxic substances.
 These substances, some of which are listed below, can cause health problems and pose a great risk to the environment.

 E-waste houses many dangerous substances including (but certainly not limited to):